Code-Institute-Submissions/animal-crossing-recipe/README.md

     User can add recipe by clicking on the Add DIY Recipe on navbar.

+  - I would like to remove my recipe.

+    User can remove recipe that's created by user on user's profile or DIY recipe page and a popout message will appear as a warning to confirm remove.

   - I would like to view my recipes.

     User can view it on their profile

-  - I would like to remove my recipe.

-    User can remove recipe that's created by user on user's profile or DIY recipe page and a popout message will appear as a warning to confirm remove.

   As a Administrative of the site, I wish to:

-  - I would like to add a type to the database.

-    Admin can add more type selection by clicking on Manage Type at navbar that's only accessable for admin only.

   - I would like to edit an existing recipe.